igarciamen/Surveys/README.md

-# Survey — Microservices-based Survey Platform
+# Public surveys: a microservices-based Survey Platform

 A survey-building platform built as a system of **independent microservices**.
 Six backend services in Spring Boot 4 (five of them